Key Takeaways 🔥

 Hubspot invented the term “inbound marketing.”
-It describes a marketing strategy that focuses on attracting customers rather than actively seeking them out.
-Inbound marketing aims to create a relationship with potential customers and build trust and credibility.
+It describes a marketing strategy focusing on attracting customers rather than actively seeking them out.
+Inbound marketing aims to create relationships with potential customers and build trust and credibility.

 By providing relevant and valuable information, you can attract customers who are already interested in the product or services that you are selling.
-Once a customer is engaged, your goal is to convert them into a paying customer.
+Once a customer is engaged, your goal is to convert them into paying customers.
 You can turn one-time buyers into lifelong fans by nurturing the relationship and providing excellent customer service.
 But, of course, you need to have a good product too.

-My take: I am not a fan of using inbound marketing as a term, and I don’t think it makes sense to add that as a question on a survey.
+I am not a fan of using inbound marketing as a term, and I don’t think adding that as a survey question makes sense.
 Inbound marketing is a modern way of saying “pull marketing,” which creates unique digital and content experiences to pull customers into a branded ecosystem.

 About 20% of marketers surveyed were focused on buying TV ads in 2021.
-This makes sense, given that most of the world was working from home.
+This makes sense, given that most of the world worked from home.
 We’ll see how much this will change in 2022.
 What’s missing in the report is OTT advertising.

 Buying media on television is self-explanatory.
 It’s a commercial.
 This has always been a powerful way to reach consumers.
 The most popular form of TV advertising has always been a Super Bowl commercial.
-Most creative teams strive to create and produce a 30-second spot during halftime.
+Most creative teams strive to create and produce a 30-second spot during halftime for bragging rights.

 There are various formats that TV commercials can take, from traditional 30-second spots to longer infomercials.
 If you are a night owl like me, you’ve probably noticed Chuck Norris infomercials selling various exercise and workout equipment.
 I’ve purchased many of these products.